-- First and foremost, protect consumers when builders fail to fulfill their warranty obligations;
+- Protecting consumers when builders fail to fulfill their warranty obligations;

-- Educate new home buyers and new home owners about their warranty rights and responsibilities;
+- Educating new home buyers and new home owners about their warranty rights and responsibilities;

-- Facilitate disputes between homeowners and builders over warranty coverage;
+- Facilitating the fair resolution of disputes between homeowners and builders over warranty coverage, repairs or customer service;